nccgroup/zipdefrag/README.md

 ### Known Issues

 * Performance is currently busted for the rust implementation due to wasteful behaviour around searching for corresponding LFH chunks.
-Will fix
+Will fix this and learn my lesson.

 ## More to come: